RocketRace/rocketrace.github.io/about.md

 permalink: /about
 ---

 I'm Olivia.
-I'm an artist by heart and programmer by study.
-My enthusiasm stretches from mathematics to software to music to video games to conceptual art, but I have a particular passion for esoteric programming.
-I blog about my periodic fascinations.
+My blog, and consequently my enthusiasm, stretches from mathematics to software to music to video games to conceptual art, but I have a particular passion for esoteric programming.
+I'm a programmer by study, and artist by heart.

 The background image to this site is randomly generated!
 It's based on patterns I used to scribble onto graph paper as a teen.